MaqsoodCodingPassion/AndroidBasicMovieApp/README.md

-# AndroidBasicMovieApp
 This repository contains a detailed movie sample app that implements MVVM architecture using

  - NavigationContriller
  - Paging
  - Dagger2
  - RxJava2
  - Retrofit